Raised pavement marker: Reflective raised pavement markers

-In the United States, Canada, Mexico, some countries of South America, Thailand and Australia, these plastic devices commonly have two angled edges facing drivers and containing one or more corner reflector strips.
+In the United States, Canada, Mexico, some countries of South America, Thailand and Australia, these plastic devices commonly have two angled edges facing drivers and contain one or more corner reflector strips.
 The marker is generally held in place using butyl pads, epoxy glue, or bitumen.
 In areas with little snowfall, reflective raised pavement markers are applied directly on top of the road surface.
 The device's retroreflective surface enables the device to be clearly visible at long distances at night and in rainy weather.
-The devices come in multiple colors which vary in usage depending on local traffic marking standards.
+The devices come in multiple colors in accord with local traffic marking standards.

-In 1965 San Diego Police Motorcycle Officer Kenneth Grant Maine, improved upon, applied for a patent pending, and then submitted the white epoxy-resin reflective raised pavement markers to the California Bureau of Highways, the predecessor to the California Department of Transportation, now known as Caltrans.
+In 1965 San Diego Police Motorcycle Officer Kenneth Grant Maine, improved upon and applied for a patent on the white epoxy-resin reflective raised pavement marker.
+He then submitted it to the California Bureau of Highways, later called the California Department of Transportation, which is now known as Caltrans.

 In areas where snowplowing is frequent, conventional markers are placed in a shallow groove cut in the pavement, or specially designed markers are used which include a protective metal casting that is embedded in recesses in the pavement, allowing the marker to protrude slightly above the pavement surface for increased visibility, much like a cat's eye.

-Lit LED in-pavement Raised Pavement Markings (RPMs), help improve road safety, as they are more generally visible than reflective RPM markings as they are internally lit and don’t require headlights to show up.
-And, whilst the RPMs are usually raised, being so visible, in snowplow areas, these types of RPMs can be installed flush-mounted within the pavement so that they completely avoid the snowplows.
+Lit LED in-pavement Raised Pavement Markings (RPMs), help improve road safety, as they are more generally visible than reflective RPM markings as they are internally lit and don't require headlights to show up.
+The RPMs are usually raised for visibility, but in snowplow areas these types of RPMs can be installed flush-mounted within the pavement to avoid the snowplows.